 When it comes to British rock bands that emerged in the 1960s, three names sit alone among the elite: The Beatles, The Rolling Stones, and The Who.
-Today, on guitarist Pete Townshend‘s 77th birthday, we take a look inside The Who’s glorious reign as hard rock champions.
+Today, on guitarist Pete Townshend‘s 78th birthday, we take a look inside The Who’s glorious reign as rock n’ roll champions.

-The Who were something of a paradox in their nature, both setting the world record for “loudest rock concert” and simultaneously releasing two “rock operas” in their prime years.
-While The Stones had an “edge” to their music, that band just riffed on African-American blues styles in their own distinct way.
+The Who was something of a paradox in their nature, both setting the world record for “loudest rock concert” and simultaneously releasing two “rock operas” in its prime years.
+While The Stones had an “edge” to their music, that band just riffed on Black blues styles in their own distinct way.
 The Who’s music was all original, and it rocked like no other.

 Unfortunately, it was Moon’s death in 1978 that brought the band to a halt.
 While the group did release two albums in the post-Moon years, Townshend would find success as a solo artist before eventually reconnecting with Daltrey.
 It was during those initial post-Moon years, specifically 1981, when he would link up with another band that we cover extensively: the Grateful Dead.

-On March 28th, 1981, The Who opened up for the Dead at Gruga Halle in Germany, and Townshend joined the Dead for a rendition of “Not Fade Away”.
-You can watch a full video of the sit-in below.
+On March 28th, 1981, The Who opened up for the Dead at Gruga Halle in Germany, and Townshend joined the Dead for an extended sit-in that ran through “Not Fade Away”, “Wharf Rat”, and “Good Lovin'”.
+You can watch a full video of the full show. below, lovingly restored in 4K.
 As you can observe in the video, Pete appeared to get a bit lost in the Dead’s psychedelic cacophony during the one-time-only collaboration, but it’s easy to see how much he enjoyed himself jamming with the grateful Californians all the same.

 Happy birthday Pete!